AltaArts/FileIconsMenu--Prism-Plugin/README.md

 This plugin is for Windows only, as Prism2 only supports Windows at this time.

+You can either download the latest stable release version from: [Latest Release](https://github.com/AltaArts/FileIconsMenu--Prism-Plugin/releases/latest)

-Download the zip file from the green "Code" button above, or at Github https://github.com/JBreckeen/ExportToDir--Prism-Plugin/tree/main
+or download the current code zip file from the green "Code" button above or on [Github](https://github.com/JBreckeen/FileIconsMenu--Prism-Plugin/tree/main)

 Copy the directory named "FileIconsMenu" to a directory of your choice, or a Prism2 plugin directory.